-This No-Corn Syrup Maple Pecan Tart with dried cherries and dark rum is a twist on pecan pie for Thanksgiving and the winter holidays.
+This No-Corn Syrup Maple Pecan Tart with dried cherries and dark rum is a twist on pecan pie for Thanksgiving and Christmas and the holidays.

 I originally developed this recipe for the 2011 Thanksgiving issue of EatingWell Magazine and shared it on November 8, 2013.
 I have updated the images and some of the text today.

 I came up with the idea for this delicious tart in the summer (Typical life of a Recipe Developer is that you always seem to be cooking out of season).
 I remember bringing two variations I had tested to my mom’s summer cottage for the fourth of July.
 I wanted to get my family’s opinion about the amount of rum in it.
 Yeah, weird Fourth of July treat right?
 While everyone else was eating strawberry shortcake, we were having Thanksgiving pie.

 Needless to say this No Corn Syrup Maple Pecan Tart with dried cherries was a hit even in the middle of the summer!
 It is just sweet enough, but not too sweet and the tart dried cherries balance out that sweetness perfectly and add a nice chewy texture that plays nicely with the meaty texture of the pecans.

 Personally I would take a piece of a tart over pie any day.
 I love that the filling doesn’t overwhelm the crust.
 And believe me this crust is awesome and super easy.
 I doubled down on the pecans and used them in the crust and filling.
 All the ingredients for the crust are thrown in a food processor and then you just press the dough into the tart pan.
 No rolling required!